SKIP TO PAGE CONTENT

 Grade Appeal

 Access to the records by students and parents of dependent students may be gained by written request, specifying the records to be released, the reason for their release, and to whom.
-The request must be signed and dated.
-After examination of the records, it is possible for the student to challenge entries and add factual, explanatory information to the records.
-This challenge does not give the student the right to question the appropriateness of a grade (grades earned by taking the final examination), but instead does allow for the examination of the correctness of the recording of the grade which has been given by an instructor.
+The request must be signed, dated, and submitted to the Records Office.
+After examination of the records, the student can challenge entries and add factual, explanatory information to the records.
+This challenge does not give the student the right to question the appropriateness of a grade (grades earned by taking the final examination) but instead does allow for the examination of the correctness of the recording of the grade that has been given by an instructor.
 If the College does not amend a record as requested, the student will be notified and informed of the right to a hearing.
 Results of hearings will be given in writing to eligible students according to procedures that shall include:

 1. Hearings will be conducted within a reasonable time frame;

-2. Parents and/or eligible students will be given notice of date, place, and time of hearing;
+2. Parents and/or eligible students will be given notice of the date, place, and time of the hearing;

 3. The hearing will be conducted by an official of the institution, named by the President of the College, who does not have a direct interest in the outcome of the hearing;